awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 ## Condition keys for AWS Batch API actions<a name="batch-supported-condition-keys"></a>

-AWS Batch defines the following condition keys that can be used in the `Condition` element of an IAM policy\.
-You can use these keys to further refine the conditions that the policy statement applies to\.
+AWS Batch defines the following condition keys that are used in the `Condition` element of an IAM policy\.
+You can use these keys to refine the conditions that the policy statement applies to\.
 To view the global condition keys that are available to all services, see [available global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in the *IAM User Guide*\.

 `batch:AWSLogsCreateGroup` \(Boolean\)  <a name="batch-supported-condition-keys-awslogscreategroup"></a>
 When this parameter is true, the `awslogs-group` is created for the logs\.